 6. Check-in with your neighbours (of course follow the safety guidelines)

 Try to make sure that your neighbours have three easy recipes they can create during this time.
 For some people, not being able to find their weekly shopping items or being in self-isolation is very worrying.
 Being able to offer a bit of support and ingredient/recipe advice can be incredibly helpful and reassuring.
-For other ways to help your local community, visit COVID-19 UK Mutual Aid.

 6 easy vegan store cupboard recipes